 Plants can help to oxygenate a space and result in numerous health benefits, including reducing fatigue and headaches.
-However, our own research found that, contrary to popular claims, plants will do little to purify the air indoors.
+However, contrary to popular claims, plants will do little to purify the air indoors.

-The air you're working in, which may be particularly beneficial if you have hay fever, other allergies or asthma.
+The air you're working in needs to be clean, particularly if you have hay fever, other allergies or asthma.
 With this in mind, you can try:

 An air purifier may also help.
 In the Which? test lab, we assess air purifiers for pollen, dust and smoke removal.
 Noise and how much energy each air purifier uses also impact our recommendations.
 You can see how popular air purifiers from Dyson, Philips and Vax have scored with our .